Mayuridalavai/Currency-Converter/README.md

 # mycode (Currency Converter)

-In this Project User can find
--list of all creencies
+*In this Project User can find list of all creencies conversion of currency
--conversion of currency
--Exchange rate from one currency to other currency
+Exchange rate from one currency to other currency

 ## Getting Started